Mixing alcohol and other drugs

 Alcohol and other drugs can interact with each other in ways you don't expect

 It’s always safer not to take drugs at all.
-However, if you do decide to take drugs, it becomes much less safe if you take different kinds of drugs at the one time, or take drugs with alcohol.
+However, if you do decide to take drugs, it becomes much less safe if you take different kinds of drugs together or take drugs with alcohol.

 Why is mixing drugs and alcohol more dangerous?